GoodDollar/PaymentSDK/README.md

 [http://wallet.gooddollar.org:3000/? code=eyJtIjoiM2RQQjRxUjNBZUoyY0tzalJnYWp3dE1hUms3TjI0aFVMZzYiLCJhIjoiM...]()
 the query param code is the base64 encrypted value returned from generateCode.

-The generated code should return an object with the paymenDetails params and the ones that we already have
+The generated code will return an object with the paymenDetails params and the ones that we already have

 Example:
 ```